mahe993/attendance/README.md

 - Notable subsections includes:
   - Utility -- for util functions
   - Database functions -- for Read/Write operations to JSON
+  - States -- Maintains a local state, handled with sync package to ensure no race conditions

 Go doc available at: